 Clean a Shower Head With Bleach

 Another chemically beneficial feature of bleach is that it’s a great disinfectant.
 Bleach has been used for a long time in houses as well as factories to disinfect several objects.
-And hence it’s great for cleaning shower-heads.
+Hence it’s great for cleaning shower heads.

 Although bleach is also a common household chemical, bleach can pose a more serious threat to health.
 So, it is advisable to be cautious with the compound.

-And although bleach is a great sanitize, it is advisable to clean objects with bleach less frequently though because they can lose their shine,
+Although bleach is a great sanitizer, it is advisable to clean objects with bleach less frequently because they can lose their shine,

 Step 1 – Preparing the solution